flucoma/flucoma-docs/doc/BufCompose.rst

 :control numFrames:

    The duration (in samples) to copy from the source buffer.
-The default (-1) copies the full lenght of the buffer.
+The default (-1) copies the full length of the buffer.

 :control startChan: